WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 - DockerHub pulling: The way I pulled the image was actually in the yaml file. `docker pull ohill26/hill-ceg3120:latest`.
 Very simple.
 This is the same image I used to test if the container runs.
 - The way I can run the container from the image is after pulling the image from DockerHub, I can run the command `sudo docker run -d -p 4200:4200 --name hill-app ohill26/hill-ceg3120:latest`.
 The -d means to run it detached from the terminal. -p is just specifying the port.
 - Testing: For testing, I recommend running the -it flag instead of -d.
 When you run -it, it will leave you in the console to interact with the container.
 This way, you can actively run commands to send the container input for testing/debugging. -d is better for longterm deployment.
 - How to validate if the container is running from the container side: To check this, I went inside of the container console using `docker exec -it hill-app /bin/bash`.
 This is the same thing as running the -it flag.
 Once here, I ran the command `curl http://localhost:4200`.
-If you see html, the container is working properly (which I did).
+If you see html, the container is working properly (which I did)[2].
 See references for this
+- Testing the container outside if host: This is a similar process to before, but I want to run the curl command outside of the docker container.
+Run the `curl http://localhost:4200` command outside of the container [2].
+- Testing from External System: Go into a browser and nagivate to to http://54.158.8.74:4200/.
+If it works and security groups are set up correctly, it will load the angular site [2].

+## Scripting container refresh
+- I created this script so I can use it to actually implement continuous deployment.
+The idea is that when a request gets called this script will run and do the neccessary things to refresh the site.
+The things it does is pull the image from DockerHub, kill and remove the previous image that was running, and start the newly pulled container.
+- Pulling image: To pull the image, I wrote the code `sudo docker pull image $IMAGE_NAME`.
+IMAGE_NAME is a constant that is set to my image name [3].
+- Stopping image: Code is `sudo docker stop $CONTAINER_NAME 2>/dev/null` The 2>/dev/null makes it so any error messages are discarded (the null) [3].
+- Killing, removing are the same as the stopping above [3].
+- Starting: This is the same command used before in the section up above.

+- To test the script of couse run it with `./refresh-container.sh`.
+I knew it worked because after running the script, the site worked but I also checked the docker processes with `sudo docker ps` and it said the image started running a second ago, meaning it did refresh.

 # References for Project 5

 - For part 1, I used generative AI to make the new additions of my yaml file.
 The prompt I gave was my current yaml file, and I said to make these changes, then I pasted the task#2 to the prompt.